Using the Secret Server SDK for DevOps

 - Administer Configuration: Allows a user to enable SDK functionality in Secret Server, that is, to enable webservices and the SDK itself.

-- Administer Create Users: Allows a user to access the Settings > All settings > SDK Client Management page in Secret Server, under the Tools and integrations category.
+- Administer Create Users: Allows a user to access the Settings > All settings > Tools and integrations > SDK client page in Secret Server.

 - Administer scripts: This permission is required to be able to create an SDK Client Onboarding rule.
 It allows a user to view and edit PowerShell, SQL, and SSH scripts on the Scripts Administration page.